 It's anyone's guess if or when IPO stock will be available again after negotiations are finalised.

 But even if Ant Group applies to list once more, it's very hard to invest in Chinese/Hong Kong IPOs from Australia.
 As far as we know, there are no local online brokers that offer international IPOs.

 If you hold Hong Kong residency you may have the option of opening an account with a Hong Kong-based broker, so long as you have a local bank account.
 For instance, online brokers Phillip Capital, Futu and Bright Smart Securities hold offices in Hong Kong and they offer some IPOs.

 Your other option is to buy stocks once it lists on the stock exchange.
-To do this you'll need to open an international brokerage account with access to Hong Kong or Shanghai exchanges, such as CMC Markets, Saxo Capital Markets or Interactive Brokers (check out our comparison table for more details).
+To do this you'll need to open an international brokerage account with access to Hong Kong or Shanghai exchanges, such as CMC Markets, Saxo Invested or Interactive Brokers (check out our comparison table for more details).

 Buy Alibaba shares

 Another option for those wanting to invest in Ant Group is to back its parent company Alibaba which trades on the New York Stock Exchange (NYSE).